-Tim Sanville starts his second year as head track & field coach in Spring 2019 after completing his first season as cross country coach at Brandywine last fall.
+Tim Sanville finished his second year as head track & field coach in Spring 2019 after completing his first season as cross country coach at Brandywine last fall.

 Under Sanville's direction, the Brandywine men's track & field team placed eighth at the USCAA Championships during its second season as a varsity outdoor program.
 A pair of freshmen, Taufiq Brown and David White, claimed bronze medals during the championships.
 Sanville also led Brandywine during its first season of indoor track & field during the winter in 2017-18.